ethantsaox/ethantsaox/README.md

 Hello, I'm Ethan, a student learning about data analysis, reporting, query optimization, database design, and machine learning.
 I'm especially interested in the intersection of data science and sports performance, e-commerce, and engineering frameworks.

 - Querying data and performing data analysis using SQL.
-- Proficient in JupyterLab/Notebook and various visualization tools
+- Proficient in Tableau, Power BI, and various visualization techniques.
-- ML model building and Sports Analytics
+- ML model building, Sports Analytics, and dashboards.

 ### 💻 Projects